 Melita, used only in the New Testament (Acts 28:1), is another name for the island of Malta.

-In spite of the foolhardy decision, God promised Paul that He and all the passengers of the ship would be saved (Acts 27:21 - 25).
-The vessel ultimately ran aground near the island of Malta (Melita) where the passengers were close enough to swim to safety.
+God promises Paul, in spite of the foolish sailing decision, that He and all the passengers of the ship would be saved (Acts 27:21 - 25).
+The vessel is ultimately ran aground close enough to the island of Malta (Melita) to permit those on the ship to swim to safety.

 Where did they land?

-The Bible does not record the name of any city or port where Apostle Paul's vessel ran aground and split apart.
+The Bible does not record the name of the city or port near which the Apostle Paul's vessel ran aground and split apart.
 Tradition, however, places the shipwreck in a bay near the back of Malta called St. Paul's Bay.

-And when it was day, they knew not the land: but they discovered a certain creek with a shore, into the which they were minded, if it were possible, to thrust in the ship.
+And when it was day, they knew not the land (Malta): but they discovered a certain creek with a shore, into the which they were minded, if it were possible, to thrust in the ship.

 And when they had taken up the anchors, they committed themselves unto the sea, and loosed the rudder bands, and hoised up the mainsail to the wind, and made toward shore.

 And falling into a place where two seas met, they ran the ship aground . . .
 And the soldiers' counsel was to kill the prisoners . . .
 But the centurion, willing to save Paul, kept them from their purpose; and commanded that they which could swim should cast themselves first into the sea, and get to land (Malta) . . .

 And when they were escaped, then they knew that the island was called Melita (Malta).